Waning Crescent on

 Moon after ascending node

-2 days after ascending node on 14 August 2039 at 10:57 in ♊ Gemini.
-The Moon is located north of the ecliptic over the following 11 days, until the lunar orbit crosses from North to South in descending node on 28 August 2039 at 01:19 in ♐ Sagittarius.
+2 days after ascending node on 14 August 2039 at 10:57 in ♊ Gemini the Moon is positioned north of the ecliptic over the following 11 days until the lunar crosses the ecliptic again from North to South in descending node on 28 August 2039 at 01:19 in ♐ Sagittarius.

 Moon at northern standstill

 At 04:38 the Moon is meeting its standstill point to reach North declination of ∠24.786°.
-Over the next 13 days the lunar orbit is going to extend southward to face maximum declination of ∠-24.880° at the point of next standstill in ♑ Capricorn on 29 August 2039 at 14:11.
+Over the upcoming 13 days the lunar orbit is going to tilt southward to face maximum declination of ∠-24.880° at the point of next southern standstill in ♑ Capricorn on 29 August 2039 at 14:11.

 Syzygy in 3 days